mbehzad/webpack-postcss-cssnano-source-map-issue/README.md

 # source-map with non existing column number

-When using cssnano as part of a webpack build, the generated source-map has an additional segment at the end referencing a column not existing in the generated file with no mapping to the source file:
+Sometimes during compilation of files, some plugins will add an eol to the end of the output. e.g. [mini-css-extract-plugin](https://github.com/webpack-contrib/mini-css-extract-plugin).
+During the source-map generation (e.g. by [mozilla/source-map](https://github.com/mozilla/source-map)) a new segment will be added for the line ending without a reference to the original source (probably because the eol didn't come from the source).
+Which according to the source-map [spec](https://docs.google.com/document/d/1U1RGAehQwRypUTovF1KRlpiOFze0b-_2gc6fAH0KY0k/edit?hl=en_US&pli=1&pli=1#heading=h.qz3o9nc69um5), segments with only one variable are allowed.

+[source-map-explorer](https://github.com/danvk/source-map-explorer) when reading such a source-map throws `InvalidMappingColumn` error with the message:
+> Your source map refers to generated column 15 on line 1, but the source only contains 14 column(s) on that line.
+  Check that you are using the correct source map.

-See the output source-map: [output.css.map](./dist/css/output-wp-css.map).
+See the output source-map: [output.css.map](./dist/css/output.css.map).

 Run npm-scripts to (re-)build css, see the source-map-explorer error, or the decoded source-map mappings.